rubind/union3/README.md

 A package for performing supernova cosmology using Bayesian Hierarchical Models

-## Getting Started
+## Installation

 For convenience, many of the top-level administrative functions are collected into a Makefile.
 To install this repository, simply run `make install`.
-To then kick off a run with the default configuration, try `make run`.

 Please note that Stan 3 does not make it super easy to install on anything other than Linux.
 I've enabled the no-binary flag on the pystan dependency in the pyproject.toml file to try and force a rebuild, but I'm not sure if it will work.